bradfrost/atomic-design/chapter-3.md

 </code>
 </pre>

-Approaching content in this dynamic way provides some very crucial benefits:
+Using Pattern Lab to design dynamic UI systems provides some very crucial benefits:

 - **Creates a clear separation between structure and content**.
 A pattern's structure and its content very much influence each other, however resilient design systems strive to establish agnostic, flexible patterns that can contain a variety of content.
 Decoupling pattern structure and data allows us to keep things DRY (which again stands for Don't Repeat Yourself) and make changes to content without affecting the pattern structure.
 Likewise, we're able to make changes to a pattern without having to update every instance of that pattern simply because each instance contains different data.
 This separation results in huge savings in both time and effort.
 - **Establishes an ad-hoc CMS**.
 Establishing `data.json` and page-specific content overrides serves as a sort of an ad-hoc content management system.
 Rather than having to install Wordpres, Drup